Planet of Dinosaurs: Plot

 During the ascent, Nyla slips and loses the entire supply of food rations, which Lee refuses to retrieve.
-Near a cave higher up in the mountains, vice-president of Spaceways Incorporated Harvey Baylor discovers a nest full of eggs.
+Near a cave higher up in the mountains, Harvey Baylor discovers a nest full of eggs.
 After stealing an egg, Harvey is attacked and killed by a Centrosaurus.
 Soon after, much to ship engineer Jim's dismay, Lee decides to halt the expedition and settle at what he considers to be a defensible area.
 Lee expects to hold out until they are rescued, but Jim believes them to be trapped forever on the planet, and advises that they begin a new civilization.
 Lee triumphs and the remaining crew begin to build a defensive stockade around a cave.
 After several more encounters, a large Tyrannosaurus arrives and kills Derna, demolishing the stockade in the process.

 The crew finally agrees with Jim that the best way to survive is to kill the predator.
 Their first plan, devised by Lee, is to attempt to poison the dinosaur by smearing poison from the berries on a dead Polacanthus and leave it outside of the Tyrannosaurus lair.
 The plan backfires when the beast attacks from behind, killing Mike.
 Jim's plan is to set up large, wooden stakes and coat them in the poison, then lure the predator into them to be impaled.
 After some initial troubles the plan works, killing the Tyrannosaurus.
 Years pass and the survivors have set up an agricultural settlement.
-Chuck and Charlotte now have a son named Mikey.
+Chuck and Charlotte now have a son.
 Charlotte wonders aloud if they will ever be rescued, to which Nyla comments that it does not seem important anymore.